spyoungtech/certbot-route53-hook/README.rst

 1. A domain name with DNS managed by Route53
 2. A set of AWS IAM credentials with Route53 permissions
 3. Certbot
-4. A Python3 environment (with AWS credentials configured)
+4. A Python3 environment with ``boto3`` installed (with AWS credentials configured)
 5. The ID of your hosted zone(s) you want to use from Route53 (optional)

-   1. If the ID is not provided, we will attempt to find the zone id through the Route53 client
+   1. If the ID is not provided, the hook will attempt to find the zone id through the Route53 boto3 client

 How to use